 Found in 118 countries around the tropics, mangroves are some of the most carbon-rich ecosystems – and one of the world’s biggest allies against climate change.
 Yet despite helping to reduce global rising temperatures, prevent food shortages for millions around the world and protect the planet’s biodiversity, they’re still considered by many as undervalued wastelands.

-Mangrove Photography Awards was founded and is directed by filmmaker and MAP’s Creative Director Leo Thom to tell a different story.
-This competition gives photographers of all ages and abilities a unique platform to shine a light on moments and stories from these unique ecosystems.
+Founded and chaired by MAP’s Creative Director and filmmaker Leo Thom, Mangrove Photography Awards was created to tell a different story.
+The competition gives photographers of all ages and abilities a unique platform to shine a light on powerful moments and untold stories from these unique ecosystems.

 Mangrove Photography Awards highlights six categories that intrinsically connect mangrove forests, wildlife, and people.
 Winners are awarded in each category, with additional Mangrove Photographer of the Year and Young Mangrove Photographer of the Year prizes.

-With winners announced on 26th July, World Mangrove Day, the competition showcases the power of storytelling for engaging people in causes that benefit people and the planet.
+With winners announced on 26th July, World Mangrove Day, the competition showcases the power of storytelling in engaging people with causes that support both people and the planet.